 Finding a Distributor in Malta

-- Malta Chamber of commerce – The official Business portal: https://www.maltachamber.org.mt/
+- Malta Chamber of commerce – The official Business portal

-- Ministry for the Economy, Investment and Small Business – Govt. economic portal:
+- Ministry for the Economy, Investment and Small Business – Government Economic Portal

-Bradford Jacobs open the door for companies planning to explore exciting new markets such as Malta, ideally located for further expansion into North Africa and the Middle East.
-Our Professional Employer Organisation (PEO) specialist teams have in-depth global knowledge of how to recruit in new territories.
-Our Employer of Record (EOR) services will guarantee your company complies with laws relating to employment, registration, taxation and payroll in Malta.
+Bradford Jacobs opens the door for companies planning to explore exciting new markets such as Malta, ideally located for further expansion into North Africa and the Middle East.
+Our Professional Employer Organization (PEO) specialist teams have in-depth global knowledge of how to recruit in new territories.
+Our Employer of Record (EOR) services will guarantee your company complies with laws relating to employment, registration, taxation, and payroll in Malta.

 Bradford Jacobs provide ongoing consultation on human resources based on our understanding of individual cultures and customs of every country being targeted for global expansion.
-Work with Bradford Jacobs to expand into Malta and put the brightest and most talented staff in place, and find us here
+Work with Bradford Jacobs to expand into Malta and put the brightest and most talented staff in place.
+Find us here.
+Contact us today!